 For example, vegan diets tend to be low in vitamin B12.
-However, you can take fortified nutritional yeast or a supplement to address this.
+However, you can take fortified nutritional yeast to address this.
 (2)

 Similarly, a ketogenic diet may run low on fiber since it significantly restricts carbohydrates.
 But, with careful planning and smart food choices, you can meet your fiber needs.
 (3)

 So, no matter what eating pattern you follow, you need to make sure you’re getting essential macro- and micronutrients.
 Aim to get natural phytochemicals to support your health, too.